 The mission of the Clinical Psychology Diversity Committee is to facilitate training and education in diversity related issues in research and clinical practice to produce culturally competent practitioners and researchers.
 Committee members will represent the Clinical Area by participating in organizing the Department's Diversity Science Colloquium Series (e.g., selecting speakers).
 In addition, the committee will work with the faculty to develop novel ways/initiatives to promote recruitment of graduate students from underrepresented and diverse groups.
 The Diversity committee will also work with the CRIS/Clinical Training Workshop and Clinical Science Training Committees to integrate diversity science into their initiatives.
-Additionally, the diversity committee will serve as diversity liaison between graduate students and faculty, promote diversity among faculty and students in our department, encourage practical application of diversity training throughout our curriculum, and promote awareness of university/community events related to diversity.
+Additionally, the diversity among faculty and students in our department, encourage practical application of diversity training throughout our curriculum, and promote awareness of university/community events related to diversity.